tsuki-lang/tsuki/spec.md

 Note the uppercase letter, though; this type is _not_ to be confused with the `self` variable in instance functions.

-As already noted, `Self` is the only way of referring to associated types.
+`Self` is the only way of referring to associated types.

-### `self`, `fun move`, `fun var`, and `fun val`
+### The `self` parameter

-Non-`type` blocks implement functions on _instances_ of a given type.
-This instance can be accessed, and optionally mutated inside of the function, by using the special, implicit `self` variable.
+Functions in `impl` blocks may have a `self` parameter, whose type is automatically deduced based on what the function does with it.

 Fields in the current `self` can be accessed using the special `.field_name` notation.
 Likewise, functions can be called on the current `self` using `.function_name()`.